al8n/ruraft/README.md

 ## Components

-### Transport Layer
+### Transport

-### Storage Layer
+### Storage

 ### Sidecar

 ## Q & A

 - Can `ruraft`'s node join to `hashicorp/raft`'s cluster or visa-vise?

   No, but yes, developers can implement their own serialization/deserialization layer to achieve this.

 - Will new functionalities implemented in `hashicorp/raft` also be implemented in `ruraft`?

   Yes, and also `ruraft` may add new functionalities which `hashicorp/raft` does not have.

 #### License